joao-d-oliveira/RL-SmartAgent-BananaGame/Report.md

 Once I had this I started developing the rest of the networks: `Double DQN`, `Dueling DQN` and `Priorized Replay Experience DQN`

-Having successfully passed these, I decided to try to take a chance at solving the pixel version.
+Having successfully passed these, I decided to try to take a chance at solving the pixel version.<br>
+I managed to come up with a working DQN, unfortunately I couldn't test it properly as I try to explain in [ideas for the future scection](https://github.com/joao-d-oliveira/RL-SmartAgent-BananaGame/blob/main/Report.md#ideas-for-the-future)

 ## Learning Algorithm